Chart Color Schemes

 Residential development activity is lower than average in Rose Bay according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Rose Bay averaged around 58 new dwelling approvals annually over the past five financial years to June 2021.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Rose Bay averaged around 58 new dwelling approvals annually over the past five financial years ending June 2021.
 This totals an estimated 292 homes.
-In the current financial year ending June 2026, 29 approvals have been recorded so far.
+As of April 2026, 29 approvals have been recorded in the current financial year.
 The area has experienced population decline, suggesting that new supply has likely kept up with demand, offering good choice to buyers.

 New dwellings are developed at an average expected construction cost value of $2,532,000, indicating a focus on the premium segment with upmarket properties.
 There have also been $329.9 million in commercial approvals this financial year, demonstrating high levels of local commercial activity.
-Compared to Greater Sydney, Rose Bay records 98.0% more construction activity per person.
+Compared to Greater Sydney, Rose Bay records 98.0% more construction activity per person as of April 2026.
 Recent construction comprises 28.0% detached dwellings and 72.0% medium and high-density housing, providing accessible entry options for downsizers, investors, and entry-level buyers.
 With around 229 people per dwelling approval, Rose Bay shows characteristics of a low density area.

-According to the latest AreaSearch quarterly estimate, Rose Bay is expected to grow by 573 residents through to 2041.
+According to the latest AreaSearch quarterly estimate as of April 2026, Rose Bay is expected to grow by 565 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development